What is professional indemnity insurance?

 Everything looks rosy when you win that new client, but what if things turn sour?
 If the project doesn't go as planned, they could allege you breached the contract.

 Or if an employee accidentally sends sensitive information to the wrong client?
 Again, you could be liable, with legal fees and compensation to deal with.

 Things you can do

-Check that your suppliers and contractors also have PI, particularly those whose work directly impacts your clients.
+Check that your suppliers and contractors also have professional indemnity insurance, particularly those whose work directly impacts your clients.
 Having professional agreements in place with suppliers is also a must, so if anything goes wrong with their part of the job, you may be able to hold them liable.